johnturingan/gulp-advanced-csv-to-json/README.md

 ## Pipe :neckbeard:

-Like any other gulp plugin, get source file then process all.
+Like any other gulp plugin, get source file, then process all.
 Output file can be configured in the source file.

-In your gulpfile.js
+In your gulpfile.js:

 **`/gulpfile.js`**